Human rights in Singapore: Corporal punishment

 Singapore employs corporal punishment in the form of caning for numerous criminal offences if committed by males under 50.
 This is a mandatory sentence for some offences such as rape and vandalism.
 Caning is never ordered on its own in Singapore, only in combination with imprisonment.

 Caning can be enforced of at least three strokes, combined with a minimum of three months' imprisonment, for foreign workers and illegal immigrants who overstay by more than 3 months.
-The government argues that this is necessary to deter would-be immigration offenders, as Singapore remains an attractive destination for illegal immigrants.
-It feels that imprisonment alone is not a sufficient deterrent, and that long-term overstayers who are not able to work will pose social problems and may turn to crime.

 Corporal punishment may also be ordered for various sexual offences, rioting, the possession of weapons, violence of all kinds, illicit drug use, and vandalism of public property.
 Male members of the armed forces are liable to a less severe form of caning for breaches of military discipline.

 Capital punishment

 Singapore enforces the death penalty by hanging.
 It is mandatory for premeditated and aggravated murder and for the possession or trafficking of more than 14 g of heroin in its pure form (diamorphine).
-According to Amnesty International, some 400 criminals were hanged between 1991 and 2003, mostly for drug offenses and murder.

-The government argues that death penalty is meted out for the most serious crimes to curb the drug menace as Singapore is particularly vulnerable due to its small size and location near the Golden Triangle.
+According to Amnesty International, some 400 criminals were hanged between 1991 and 2003, mostly for drug offenses, with firearms offenses and murder also punished with the death penalty.
+The government states that the death penalty is necessary to combat the Golden Triangle drug trade.

 Detention without trial

 Internal Security Act

 The Ministry of Home Affairs Internal Security Department enforces the country's Internal Security Act, which has the stated intent of countering potential espionage, international terrorism, threats to racial and religious harmony, and subversion.

-The ISA permits indefinite detention without formal charges or recourse to trial, and has historically been used to imprison political opponents of the People's Action Party during Operation Coldstore and Operation Spectrum.
-In the 2000s during the height of Islamic terrorism, 36 men were being held under the ISA, including members of the militant group Jemaah Islamiyah.
+The ISA permits indefinite detention without formal charges or recourse to trial, and was historically used to imprison political opponents of the People's Action Party during Operation Coldstore and Operation Spectrum.